thirumurthis/Learnings/K8s/K8s_recap_1.md

   - In the Pod definition file, say we have many environment variable declared as if the PODS grow it would be difficult to manage those environment variables.
   - `ConfigMaps` helps us to declare those environment variables (key value pair) centrally and refer it within the Pod definition file.

-- Imperitive way
+- Imperative way
 ```
 ## creating configMap using imperative way

 $ kubectl create configmap <configMap-name> --from-literal=<key>=<value> --from-literal=<key>=<value>

 ## Another way to configure the configMap is using the file

 $ kubectl create configmap <configmap-name> --from-file=<path-to-file>

-  ### the file in this case is a properties file with key value pair.
+  ### the file in this case is a properties file with KEY-VALUE pair.
   ### the data from this file is read and stored under the name of the file.
 ```